j-fu/numcxx/doc/installation.md

 ### Linux

-The following packages should be installed using the Linux package manager:
+The following packages should be installed using the Linux package manager (from system to system, they have different names)

 ````
 gcc
 g++
 cmake
 blas
 lapack
-suitesparse (umfpack)
+suitesparse
 python
 python-devel
 python-numpy